-45 EKN.
+46 EKN.
 MOTIE: New LNG power plants limited to coal-to-gas switching", growing concerns from IPPs.
 01 May 2024.

-SK E&S had requested a 1.2 gigawatts (GW) LNG-fired CHP plant to supply electricity to its affiliate, SK Hynix, one of South Korea's largest semiconductor producers, which will participate in the Yongin semiconductor cluster.46 The Ministry of Trade, Industry and Energy (MOTIE), however, disapproved the plan in 2024 as it would increase the share of LNG generation in the power mix and increase the burden on the national power grid.47
+Yongin semiconductor cluster.47 The Ministry of Trade, Industry and Energy (MOTIE), however, disapproved the plan in 2024 as it would increase the share of LNG generation in the power mix and increase the burden on the national power grid.48

-Nevertheless, SK E&S agreed to build a joint LNG-fired CHP project with Korea Midland Power (KOMIPO), a subsidiary of the state-run utility KEPCO.48
+Nevertheless, SK E&S agreed to build a joint LNG-fired CHP project with Korea Midland Power (KOMIPO), a subsidiary of the state-run utility KEPCO.49

-Using non-renewable electricity for semiconductor manufacturing could expose SK Hynix to difficulties in securing vital investments and trade disadvantages compared to competitors who prioritize renewable energy sources.
+Using energy from non-renewable resources to generate electricity and heat for semiconductor manufacturing could expose SK Hynix to difficulties in securing vital investments and trade disadvantages compared to competitors who prioritize renewable energy sources.

 SK Hynix has been a member of the RE100 initiative since 2020, thus demonstrating its commitment to renewable energy.
-RE100, a global corporate renewable energy initiative led by the Climate Group in partnership with the Carbon Disclosure Project (CDP)49, aims to accelerate the shift towards zerocarbon electricity grids.
-This influential business network unites companies worldwide who have pledged to transition their entire electricity consumption to renewable sources by 2050.50
+RE100, a global corporate renewable energy initiative led by the Climate Group in partnership with the Carbon Disclosure Project (CDP)50, aims to accelerate the shift towards zero-carbon electricity grids.
+This influential business network unites companies worldwide who have pledged to transition their entire electricity consumption to renewable sources by 2050.51

 SK Hynix aims to achieve 100% renewable electricity use by 2050 as part of its RE100 commitment.
-However, with only 30% realized by 2022, the company lags behind the global average of 50%, raising concerns about the pace of its progress.51
+However, with only 30% realized by 2022, the company lags behind the global average of 50%, raising concerns about the pace of its progress.52

-SK Hynix's decision to procure electricity for the Yongin semiconductor cluster from the 1.2GW LNGfired CHP plant via SK E&S would make it difficult to achieve the RE100 renewable energy goal by 2050.
-SK Hynix plans to construct four fabrication facilities (fabs)52 in the Yongin cluster by 2050, with the first one operational by 2027.53
+SK Hynix plans to construct four fabrication facilities (fabs)53 in the Yongin cluster by 2050, with the first one operational by 2027.54

-This reliance on fossil fuels for such a large-scale project creates challenges for achieving their 100% renewable energy goal by 2050.
-RE100 downstream fabless companies that require their upstream fab companies to meet RE100 standards could cause non-compliant South Korean
+Reliance on fossil fuels for large-scale projects creates challenges for achieving their decarbonization goal by 2050.
+RE100 downstream fabless companies that require their upstream fab companies to meet RE100 standards could cause non-compliant South Korean foundry55 manufacturers to lose market share.56 Due to the prominence of U.S. fabless companies, like Qualcomm, Nvidia Corporation, and Xilinx, Inc., American policy changes significantly impact the global foundry market.

-46 The Yongin Semiconductor Cluster is expected to house the world's largest state-of-the-art semiconductor production facility and about 200 semiconductors fabless, materials, components, equipment, and companies.
+47 The Yongin Semiconductor Cluster is expected to house the world's largest state-of-the-art semiconductor production facility and about 200 semiconductors fabless, materials, components, equipment, and companies.
 As a result, the new power demand is expected to exceed 10GW by 2050 when the industrial complex and corporate investment are completed.
 MOTIE.
 Yongin Semiconductor Cluster Power Supply Ready Without Disruption.
 07 July 2024.

-47 Kyunghyang.
+48 Kyunghyang.
 LNG CHP faces shrinking ground due to government brakes, 13 May 2024.

-48 The JoongAng.
+49 The JoongAng.
 SK E&S finds way to supply electricity and heat to the Yongin semiconductor cluster.
 05 June 2024.

-49 The Carbon Disclosure Project (CDP).
+50 The Carbon Disclosure Project (CDP).
 About Us.

-50 RE100.
+51 RE100.
 About Us.

-51 RE100.
+52 RE100.
 RE100 Annual Disclosure Report.
 27 March 2024.
 Page 68.

-52 Fab is an acronym for fabrication facility, also commonly referred to as a foundry.
+53 Fab is an acronym for fabrication facility, also commonly referred to as a foundry.
 It is a specialized factory where semiconductor devices, such as integrated circuits (ICs), are manufactured.

-53 SK Hynix.
+54 SK Hynix.
 SK Hynix Sustainability Report 2023.
 30 June 2024.
 Page 07.